swetshaw/techblog/src/pages/index.md

     type: section_content
     title: About
     content: >-
       I have started this blog with an intention to share with you all everything thing that I learn.
-I
     actions:
       - label: Contact Me
         url: /contact